drkstr101/annotation-errors-e2e/README.md

 This will open Stackbit in your browser in local dev mode.
 Refer to the second command line for reported annotation errors.
 If this command is run in vscode or WebStorm then the sourcemap links will be navigable.

+**Important** One must run yarn again any time the `stackbit` branch changes, as this will force the build to run with the updated code.

 ## List of errata

 1. Header